Stamplay/stamplay-js-sdk/README.md

 ```
 To use its functionalities inside browsers, a window scoped variable called `Stamplay` is created.

-If you use the SDK on a different domain from *.stamplayapp.com, remember to call this method to initialize the SDK,
-it's really IMPORTANT:
+To initialize the SDK make sure to call the `init` function with your appId.

 ```javascript
 //APPID is the appid of your app on Stamplay's Editor